BubbleGuppy99/BubbleGuppy99.github.io/_posts/2016-10-20-Blog-Number-5.md

   </tr>
   <tr>
     <td>Starting point:</td>
-    <td>I had no knowledge on how to use google sheets for working out discount</td>
+    <td>I was a bit behind on the work and had liitle knoweledge on how to work out discounts, profit and overall expenditure.</td>
   </tr>
   <tr>
     <td>Target for this lesson?</td>